Blog

 September 17, 2019

-Candida is a sneaky housemate that will take any space that becomes free in the gut microbiome.
-Yeast overgrowth is more common in those who have had to have recurring antibiotic rounds (and haven’t taken a probiotic alongside them), binge drink alcohol, take certain medications like birth control or eat a diet high in refined sugar or carbohydrates because of the negative effect they have on good gut bacteria.
-Good gut bacteria dies off, yeasty beasties move in.
+Candida is a sneaky housemate.
+It moves into any space that opens up in the gut microbiome.
+Overgrowth is most common in people who have had multiple rounds of antibiotics without probiotic support, drink alcohol regularly, take certain medications like hormonal birth control, or eat a diet high in refined sugar and processed carbohydrates.
+Good bacteria dies off, and the Yeasty Beasties move right in.

 Symptoms of Candida Overgrowth